jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-21. Verify that each holiday name links to the relevant holiday's category, destination or offer details page.
+21. Verify that each holiday name links to the relevant holiday's details page.

     - Outcome: Pass